You can find the right oral surgeon with a little research and a little help from the pros.

 Your first stop should be with your regular dentist, who may have suggested surgery in the first place.
-He’s very likely to have a recommendation.
-If your dentist recommends an oral and maxillofacial surgeon, he’s talking about someone who can treat disease and injuries of the areas around and in your mouth.
+They are very likely to have a recommendation.
+If your dentist recommends an oral and maxillofacial surgeon, they are talking about someone who can treat disease and injuries of the areas around and in your mouth.

-After he gives you a name, ask him these questions.
+After they give you a name, ask them these questions.

 - Why do you recommend this surgeon?

 - What are their specialties?

 You can find doctors that are in your insurer’s network by calling them or visiting their web site.
 Most companies will list doctors by specialty and show you where their offices are.

 Make a list, cross-check it with any recommendations you get, and go from there.

 You can choose out-of-network doctors, too.
 But that usually costs more.

 There are more than 9,000 oral surgeons in the United States.
 So if you don’t have a regular dentist who can recommend an oral surgeon, and friends or family can’t help you out, take advantage of the web.